MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 ### Spoke connectivity

-If you require connectivity between spokes, and you do **NOT** have a gateway in the hub VNet, consider implementing an NVA for routing in the hub, and using UDRs in the spoke to forward traffic to the hub, as seen below.
+If you require connectivity between spokes, and you do **NOT** have a gateway in the hub VNet, consider implementing an NVA for routing in the hub.
+Also cosnider using UDRs in the spoke to forward traffic to the hub, as shown in the diagram below:

 ![[2]][2]

-In this scenario, you need to configure the peering connections to **allow forwarded traffic**.
+In this scenario, you must configure the peering connections to **allow forwarded traffic**.

 ### Overcoming VNet peering limits

-Make sure you consider the [limitation on number of VNets peerings per VNet][vnet-peering-limit] in Azure.
-If you decide you need more spokes than the limit will allow, consider creating a hub-spokehub-spoke topology, where the first level of spokes act as hubs, as shown below.
+Make sure you consider the [VNet peerings per VNet limit][vnet-peering-limit] in Azure.
+If you decide you need more spokes than the limit will allow, consider creating a hub-spokehub-spoke topology, where the first level of spokes act as hubs, as shown in the figure below:

+![[3]][3]

-You should also consider what services are share in the hub, to ensure it scales for larger number of spokes.
-For instance, if your hub is used to provide firewall services, you will need to consider the bandwidth limits of your firewall solution when adding multiple spokes.
+Consider what services are share in the hub to ensure it scales for larger number of spokes.
+For example, if your hub is used to provide firewall services, consider the bandwidth limits of the firewall when adding multiple spokes.
 In this case, you might want to move some of these shared services to a second level of hubs.

-![[3]][3]

 ### Connection to your on-premises datacenter